QEDjl-project/QEDfields.jl/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

 :warning: This package is under construction and only contains dummy functionality for testing.
-:> [!WARNING]

-> currently this is based on a dev-version of QEDcore.
-Please make sure that you use the
-> QEDjl registry below.
+: warning: currently this is based on a dev-version of QEDcore.
+Please make sure that you use the QEDjl registry below.

 ## Installation